jamielsharief/lightning/docs/entity.md

 # Entity

-Provides Entity classes and interfaces.
-You can use custom entities (setters+getters) or the generic entity (use set/get method) which can also be customised.
+An is a lightweight persistance domain object, which usually each entity represents a row in your table in the database.

 ## Usage

-Create your `Entity` class using a singular name, configure the `fromState` method and the `toArray` method, then create setters and getters for each property.
+Create your `Entity` class using a singular name, add the properties that represent your data in the table as `private` and then create the setters and getters.
+The `toArray` method can be overridded but by default it only pulls private properties which is then used to return back to the database.

 ```php
 class User extends AbstractEntity